casper-network/docs/source/docs/casper/resources/migrate.md

 <Tabs>
 <TabItem value="Casper" label="Casper">

-The variables can be stored either as Named Keys or [Dictionaries](../concepts/dictionaries.md).
+Variables can be stored as Named Keys or Dictionaries as described in [Reading and Writing Data to the Blockchain](../concepts/design/reading-and-writing-to-the-blockchain.md).

 Additionally, local variables are available within the entry points and can be utilized to perform necessary actions or computations within the scope of each entry point.

 </TabItem>
 <TabItem value="Ethereum" label="Ethereum">